Inside the Golden Globe Awards

 A Year in the Life of a Golden Globe Voter

-The screener site, first introduced in 2024, makes the process far more efficient.
+I mentioned the screener site, first introduced a few years ago, which makes the process far more efficient.
 I can log in, select a film or TV series, and stream it directly to my home theater using my Fire TV stick — a welcome upgrade from the days of juggling individual screener links from multiple distributors.

 That said, there’s still something special about physical media.
-During awards season, distributors often send Blu-ray discs, soundtracks on vinyl, screenplays, and even books filled with concept art — like the stunning art book that accompanied Transformers One this year.
+During awards season, distributors often send Blu-ray discs, soundtracks on vinyl, screenplays, and even books filled with concept art — like the stunning art book that accompanied Transformers One a couple of years ago.
 As a collector of all things film-related, these are very welcome.

-Then, in late October, the press conferences begin.
+Then, in late October, the press conferences begin in earnest.
 And there are... so many.
-This year, there were weeks in November where I attended two or three press conferences every evening (thanks to the CET time zone), and I still had to skip some because they overlapped with others.
+Some years, there are weeks in November when I attended two or three press conferences every evening (thanks to the CET time zone), and I still had to skip some because they overlapped with others.

 Learning to Vote